s3a-spatialaudio/s3a-decorrelation-toolbox/README.md

 # Future Work
-In the future this code will be proted to a realtime implementation of the separation and filtering stages.
+In the future this code will be ported to a realtime implementation of the separation and filtering stages.
 The decorrealtor objects in decorr_toolbox will be updated to instead generate filters an outing matricies for the [VISR convolver](https://cvssp.org/data/s3a/public/VISR/visr_installers/0.12.0/macosx/build_py36/doc/userdoc/html/using-standalone-renderers.html#the-matrix-convolver-renderer "VISR matrix convolver renderer").